History of the Chinese Communist Party: Chinese Civil War (1927–1937)

+Long March

+Although various counter-insurgency campaigns by the Kuomintang failed to defeat the CSR, the fifth encirclement campaign succeeded.
+The CCP had to give up their bases and started the Long March (1934–1935) to search for a new base.

+In January 1935, the Red Army reached Zunyi.
+At the Zunyi conference, party leadership addressed the events leading to the defeat of the CSR, the overall state of revolution in China, and how to proceed.
+The course set by previous leaders including Bo Gu, international advisor Otto Braun, Li Lisan, and Qu Qiubai were the subject of criticism.
+Although Zhou Enlai was among the criticized leaders, he remained respected and continued to hold a leadership position.
+Mao Zedong was elected to the Standing Committee of the Political Bureau and became the movement's most influential leader.
+Mao's elevation also reflected a theoretical shift and strategic shift to an increased focus on the rural peasantry as the primary revolutionary class.

+After the Zunyi conference, the Long March resumed.
+The Red Army settled in Shaanxi to expand an existing base into the Yan'an Soviet.

 The Western world first got a clear view of the main base of the Chinese Communist Party through Edgar Snow's Red Star Over China.
 Snow was also the first person to present Mao as the main leader – he was previously seen as just a guerilla leader and mostly as second to Zhu De (Chu Teh).

-In this period, young people dominated the Party from its lowest to highest levels.
+During this period, young people dominated the CCP from its lowest to its highest levels.
 According to Snow, the average age of Red Army rank-and-file soldiers was nineteen as of 1936.
-The Party's highest-ranking leaders had been students during the May Fourth period and were thus in their mid-thirties or forties after more than a decade of leadership.
+The CCP's highest-ranking leaders had been students during the May Fourth period and were thus in their mid-thirties or forties after more than a decade of leadership.

-Sino-Japanese War Period—Second United Front (1937–1945)
+World War II and the Second United Front (1937–1945)

-During the Second Sino-Japanese war (1937–1945), the CCP and KMT were temporarily in alliance to fight their common enemy.
-The Communist government moved from Bao'an (Pao An) to Yan'an (Yenan) in December 1936.
-The Chinese Workers' and Peasants' Red Army became army groups belonging to the national army (8th route army and New 4th Army), and the Soviet Republic of China changed its name as a special Shaan-Gan-Ning administration region (named after the Shaanxi-Gansu-Ningxia provinces at the borders of each it was located).
+During the Second Sino-Japanese war (1937–1945), the CCP and the KMT were temporarily in an alliance so they could fight against their common enemy.
+The Yan'an Soviet moved its headquarters from Bao'an (Pao An) to Yan'an (Yenan) in December 1936.
+The Chinese Workers' and Peasants' Red Army became army groups belonging to the national army (8th route army and New 4th Army), and the Soviet Republic of China changed its name to the Shaan-Gan-Ning Border Region.
 However, essentially the army and the region controlled by CCP remained independent from the KMT's government.

-In eight years, the CCP membership increased from 40,000 to 1,200,000 and its military forces – from 30,000 to approximately one million in addition to more than one million militia support groups.
+In eight years, the CCP's membership increased from 40,000 to 1,200,000 and the size of its military forces increased – from 30,000 to approximately one million in addition to more than one million members of militia support groups.

-It is a well accepted idea that without the Japanese invasion, the CCP might not have developed so fast.
-This accelerated development is attributed by some to the lack of attention the CCP paid to the war against Japan, they argue that the Chinese Communists took advantage of the KMT's preoccupation with the Japanese to gain an edge on the nationalists.
-This, however, was not entirely true as the Chinese Communists did wage costly Hundred Regiments Offensive and guerrilla wars against Japanese occupied areas.
-However, some scholars, such as Japanese professor Homare Endo, claim that Mao Zedong colluded with the invading Japanese forces to assist them in effectively attacking KMT forces.